DjikstraCS/CTF-Write-Ups/PortSwigger/SQL injections.md

 * Difficulty: Appretice

 ### Question:
-This lab contains an SQL injection vulnerability in the login function.
+This lab contains an [SQL injection](https://portswigger.net/web-security/sql-injection) vulnerability in the login function.

 To solve the lab, perform an SQL injection attack that logs in to the application as the `administrator` user.

+### Solution:

 Find the login form and inject `' OR 1=1--` after the username `administrator`.